 I think there are substantial differences in definitions of social democracies, democratic socialism, and communism.
 Social democracies like Norway show that more equitable democratic societies are possible.
 But democratic socialism and communism are not the same things.

 Venezuela’s “United Socialist Party of Venezuela” is the party of dictator Hugo Chavez and it’s not based on democratic socialism.
 I’m not even sure if it’s based on socialist democracy.
 Chavez was more like a dictator than anything else—or near dictator depending on how nice you want to be to his legacy.
 Chavez created it so he could get elected.
 It rejected democracy (crushed democracy) and endorsed Chavez’s twisted interpretation of the philosophy of Simon Bolivar.

 Parties sometimes use “socialist” or “democratic” in their name but that doesn’t mean they are.
 Nazis were and are fascists but called themselves the “National Socialists”.
 The World Series is not of the world, it’s American.
 These types of tricks are common.
-Think of North Korea’s Democratic Peoples’s Republic of Korea (DPRK).
+Think of North Korea’s Democratic People’s Republic of Korea (DPRK).
 NK is not democratic, nor a republic.
 The USSR is the “Union of Soviet Socialist Republics” but the USSR was neither socialist, nor a republic.

-As I said above, if your point is that the Venezuela government is a good example of a bad government, I agree.
+Just to be clear, if your point is that the Venezuela government is a good example of a bad government, I agree.

-George Soros is one of the most successful Jewish capitalists.
+A. George Soros is one of the most successful Jewish capitalists.
 Yes, he is an activist, but also a respected capitalist.
 He is a very successful investor and philanthropist.
 He grew up and survived Nazi occupied Hungary.
 Yes, he supports liberal causes, but his focus has always been against poverty, communism, and fascism.
 He actually helped drive communism out of Europe in the 1980s and 90s.